 Types of Home Loans Offered

-The Sun West Mortgage team is well qualified to guide any interested person on the different types of mortgage loans you can choose from; among them: conventional, FHA, VA, USDA, HARP or jumbo.
+Most licensed Mortgage teams or “loan officers” are well qualified to guide any interested person on the different types of mortgage loans you can choose from; among them to name a few are Conventional, FHA, VA, USDA, HARP or jumbo.

-Conventional: offers the consumer fixed and stable payments that allow him to plan his financial life without the need to worry about interest increases.
+Conventional: This loan offers the consumer fixed and stable payments that allow him to plan his financial life without the need to worry about interest increases.
 There are two types of conventional loans: “conforming” and “non-conforming”.
 For those applying for a “conforming” loan, they are based on the standards set by investors in the secondary market.
 Meanwhile, the “non-conforming” loan offers greater flexibility to the client as it is not subject to the demands of the secondary market, but rather allows each bank to establish its credit policy.
+Conventional loans are the most popular type of mortgage in America.
+They come with a maximum loan amount and down payment that is based on your credit score, income, debt to income ratio and other factors.
+Conventional mortgages have been around for over 100 years so they’re tried and true!

 HARP: A refinancing program created by the federal government and managed by the Federal Housing Finance Agency (FHFA).
 HARP seeks to help homeowners who are up to date on their mortgage payments, but cannot refinance their home as the present value has depreciated more than the current loan balance.
 This type of loan applies to anyone who has a mortgage guaranteed by Fannie Mae or Freddie Mac and has closed before May 31, 2009.
 It will provide significant savings to the client by lowering their monthly payment, reducing their interest rate, among others.